NYCU-RL-Bandits-Lab/CAPO/Chain_Grid/README.md

 # Chain & GridWorld
-Our experiment Chain and GridWorld is conducted on the foundation of [rlx](https://github.com/dasayan05/rlx).
+Our experiment Chain and GridWorld is conducted on the foundation of [rlx](https://github.com/dasayan05/rlx), all credit belongs to the owner of this repo.

 <br/>